SeriousOldMan/Simulator-Controller/Docs/Updates.md

 ## Release 5.8.4

-New builtin LLM Events has been defined for the Race Spotter.
+1. New builtin LLM Events has been defined for the Race Spotter.
 As always, you may want to revisit your *Reasoning* booster configuration.
+2. The local LLM Runtime now also supports a Vulkan driver for non-Nvidia GPUs.
+If you are using the LLM Runtime, open "Simulator Setup", remove the "Local Runtime..." preset and reinstall it.
+This is not necessary, if you are already running a CUDA setup.
+But: If you have a Nvidia GPU and perform the update, you may encounter conflicts with the CUDA driver as described [here](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Driving-Coach#llm-runtime).
+If this is the case, remove the "vulkan" folder from the *Simulator Controller\Programs\LLM Runtime\runtimes\win-x64\native* folder in your user *Documents* folder and continue using CUDA.

 ***